How does High Availability work in Operations Automation Cloud Infrastructure environment?

 3.1.
-If the crashed node has "INACTIVE" state in OACI or if other nodes in cluster have "INACTIVE" state in OACI and there's no candidate node to put resources one, then no virtual environments are relocated.
+If the crashed node is in "INACTIVE" state in OACI or if other nodes in cluster have "INACTIVE" status in OACI and there is no candidate node to put resources on, then no virtual environments are relocated.

 3.2.
-If the crashed node has "ACTIVE" or "LOCKED" state, then OACI IM chooses appropriate nodes in the same Cloud Storage cluster, which currently host the least amount of containers, and relocate the resources from the failed node to the healthy ones.
+If the crashed node is in "ACTIVE" or "LOCKED" state, then OACI IM chooses appropriate nodes in the same Cloud Storage cluster which currently host the least amount of containers and relocates the resources from the failed node to the healthy ones.
 During the relocation process, the VE gets a transient "FAILOVER_IN_PROGRESS" state in its history.
 After a successful failover, it gets a transient "FAILOVER_SUCCESS" state.
 All Load Balancers that were present on the failed node are recreated on healthy nodes.

 Note!: All VEs present in OACI would be relocated, it is impossible to disable failover for VEs created from OACI.

-- A notification is sent to the affected customers that their servers were relocated to other nodes.
+- A notification is sent to the affected customers that their servers have been relocated to other nodes.